 A perfectly rational modification of this model would be to recognize that Steering Group members need not necessarily also be members of any subordinate expert or working group, since the Steering Group’s role is primarily one of oversight and governance, and hence Steering Group members may bring specific skills to facilitate that objective.

-Another example of a global multi-sector structure that could be a used as a reference point is the OECD with its Advisory Committee structures (e.g. ITAC).
+Another example of a global multi-sector structure that could be a used as a reference point is the OECD with its Advisory Committee structures (e.g. Internet Technical Advisory Committee (ITAC)).

 One significant challenge (though not necessarily faced at the outset) is that there are occasions when the global nature and ramifications of a decision facing the Steering Group is such that a different set of capabilities are required to advise and in very few cases direct, the Steering Group.
 These matters are typically of a geo-political/legal/commercial/governmental nature.
 There are existing global forums where 'issues of gravity' are discussed and a consensus generally reached.
-The OECD (with its Advisory Committee structures such as ITAC), and ISACA are examples of forums that could be leveraged to act as a Reference Group (a 'UN of Identity' if you will) to advise and if necessary direct to the Steering Group in rare instances.
+The OECD (with its Advisory Committee structures such as ITAC), and Information Systems Audit and Control Association (ISACA) are examples of forums that could be leveraged to act as a Reference Group (a 'United Nations of Identity' if you will) to advise and if necessary direct to the Steering Group in rare instances.
 Since most jurisdictions already contribute funding and expertise, the US Government/NSTIC Program may not necessarily need to provide additional funds, but rather 'directing' existing funds.
-The World Bank is similar in terms of the way wealthier nations contribute funding (which offers the potential opportunity for these nations to direct some of their funding to the ‘UN of Identity’ notion, although it is not known whether there are formal equivalents to the OECD’s Advisory Committees (e.g. ITAC).

-As is generally accepted in these international fora, the Reference Group's capability and competence should be blind to anything except the best person/organization for the job, regardless of whether they are currently participating in the NSTIC initiative or not.
+As is official policy in many international for a, recruitment should be based on exclusively objective qualifications, without reference to prior service in NSTIC activities.

 1.3.
 Are there functions of the Steering Group listed in this Notice that should not be part of the Steering Group’s activities?
 Please explain why they are not essential components of Identity Ecosystem Governance.